 As with any new bank it’s only natural to wonder if your money is safe.
 Chase is a trading name of JP Morgan Europe Limited which is a regulated by the FCA and Prudential Regulation Authority.
 The account has full FSCS protection, meaning which means you would be eligible for compensation on balances up to £85,000 in the unlikely scenario of the bank going bust.

 Additionally Chase has employed a new UK customer service team to help customers with any enquiries, as well of a raft of security features and checks within the app.
 Including 128-bit encryption of user details and transaction data.
 It also offers 24/7 fraud monitoring, instant notifications of account activity and the ability to freeze your card if you need.
 Confirmation of Payee (CoP) will also be implemented in the next few months.

-Whilst Chase may be the new bank on the block all of its bells and whistles have been done before and each can be beaten individually by a number of the highstreet, and digital banks, but as an overall package it’s right up there with the best of them, and is on course to become the best current account digital or otherwise.
+Whilst Chase may be the new bank on the block all of its bells and whistles have been done before and each can be beaten individually by a combination of the highstreet, and digital banks, but as an overall package it’s right up there with the best of them, and is on course to become the best current account digital or otherwise.

 If you are looking to earn money form your account you’ll get £130 from switching to the Santander 123 Lite account, which is quicker and easier than maxing out the benefits offered by Chase.
 See our guide for the best switching bank bonuses.

 In terms of rewards and cashback it is possible to earn £18 a month via Barclay’s Blue Rewards.
 You’d have to spend £1,800 a month with Chase earn that.
 The advantage with Chase comes from its less restrictive terms.